 See Japan from your own folding bicycle!

-Minimum group size is six riders; maximum of 8.
+Minimum group size is six riders; maximum of eight.

 “We loved the tour of Japan, especially the opportunity to meet with some local people, and learn a bit about what it is like to live in Japan.
 We enjoyed the varied experiences, from the big city to the small town and the delicious food along the way.
 The riding was fun, and it worked well taking our bikes on the trains.” -Berenice R., 2019 participant